Temporal Source Recovery for Time-Series Source-Free Unsupervised Domain Adaptation: Methodology

-Notably, the source-like distribution may have poor quality during initial epochs, and adaptation at this stage could cause negative transfer.
+Notably, the source-like distribution may have poor quality during initial epochs, so adaptation at this stage could cause negative transfer.
 To solve this, we divide the adaptation process into source-like optimization and transfer phases.
 First, the source-like distribution is optimized over several epochs to enhance its quality.
-This enhanced source-like distribution is then used to transfer dependencies to the target encoder during the transfer phase for effective domain adaptation.
+This enhanced source-like distribution is then used to transfer dependencies to the target encoder during the transfer phase for effective adaptation.
+For a comprehensive understanding of TemSR's training process, the complete pseudo-code is provided in Algorithm \ref{alg:model_update}.